One in Five Danish Students Attends a Private School

 Concerns Over Declining Quality of Public Education

 Denmark, a country that has pursued educational equality through free education, is now experiencing a surge in private schools.
-Currently, one out of every five Danish students attends a private school that requires tuition fees.
+One out of every five Danish students attends a private school that requires tuition fees.

 According to Statistics Denmark on January 17, the proportion of students attending private schools increased from 13% in 2011 to 18% in 2023.
 In some regions, the share of private school students reaches as high as 25% to 30%.